-PORTFOLIO as selected for analysis by the Index

-Roche has 29 medicines in scope, 23 of which are on patent, and 81 diagnostics.
+PORTFOLIO as selected for analysis by the Index Roche has 29 medicines in scope, 23 of which are on patent, and 81 diagnostics.
 41% of the medicines (12) are on the WHO EML.
 In addition, the company markets 13 platform technologies.
 The off-patent medicines target communicable diseases (CDs) (3) such as hepatitis C, malaria and lower respiratory infections and non-communicable diseases (NCDs) (4) such as cancer (2) and cardiovascular diseases (2).
 The on-patent medicines target NCDs such as cancer (15) and kidney diseases (2), and CDs such as HIV/ AIDS and coronaviral diseases.
 The platform technologies target respiratory infections, diabetes, cancer and other diseases in scope of the Index.
+87 projects in the pipeline the clinical phase of development were included for this analysis.

-123 products as selected for analysis by the Index
+123 products as selected for analysis by the Index†